MicrosoftDocs/quantum-docs/articles/get-started-jupyter-notebook.md

 To create a true random number generator, modify the code in the 5th cell to use the **System Model H1 Emulator** target, *honeywell.hqs-lt-s1-sim*

+> [!NOTE]
+> Running the program against the H1 Emulator or the System Model H1 computer will use H1 Quantum Credits (HQC) from your account.
+A single run of this example program costs approximately 5.3 HQC.

 ```python
 qsharp.azure.target("honeywell.hqs-lt-s1-sim")
 ```